Donald McClelland: Stage

 McClelland made his last stage appearance with the play Anniversary Waltz.
-The play opened on April 7, 1954 at the Broadhurst Theatre and closed at the Booth Theatre on September 24, 1955.
+The play opened on April 7, 1954, at the Broadhurst Theatre and closed at the Booth Theatre on September 24, 1955.
 The play gave a total of 611 performances.

 Film

 Two years later, McClelland, who was 14 at the time, appeared in his first film continuing his career as a child actor.

 The film was entitled Knights of the Square Table.
 The film was a silent drama released on July 23, 1917.
 McClelland played the minor role of Billy in the film.

 McClelland also did a short film entitled Mother Takes a Holiday in 1952.
 He played the role of Charlie Danning in the short.

 Television

 McClelland made his first television appearance in 1950 on the anthology series Armstrong Circle Theatre.
 Some of his other television appearances include Robert Montgomery Presents, Studio One, Lux Video Theatre, and The Philco Television Playhouse.

 McClelland co-starred with Darren McGavin and Jan Miner on the television series Casey, Crime Photographer.
-The series aired on CBS from 1951–1952.
+The series aired on CBS from 1951 to 1952.
 McClelland played the role of Captain Logan on the show.